by Dan Hiestand

 Jace was fighting the urge to agree, fighting against the new thoughts and perspective he wanted to ignore.
 Fighting against knowledge he could not yet hope to control or understand.

 “I’m following you into Sindell,” he said.
 “You can’t stop that.
 So tell me what you meant when you said it would mean my death.
-I know you weren’t talking about being killed.”
+I know you weren’t talking about me simply being killed.”

 Artemus expected the question and was already rolling up his sleeves, revealing scars like smears of gray ash on both arms.